 In a perfect world, we’d all sit down every morning to a leisurely, healthy breakfast.
-In the real world, however, we’ve all done our share of eating breakfast in our cars, on the bus or at our work desk.
-Sometimes, where you eat the breakfast you grabbed on your way out the door can’t be helped.
+In the real world, however, we’ve all done our share of eating breakfast in our cars, on the bus, or at our work stations Sometimes, where you eat the breakfast you grabbed on your way out the door can’t be helped.
 What can be helped, however, is what you eat.
 Keep in mind that while omelet muffins are perfect for breakfast on the go, they’d also be great for a weekend brunch.
 Double the recipe and make a dozen.
 Then, make time to sit down with family or friends and enjoy the type of long, leisurely breakfast that’s so hard to come by during the week.